 A construction firm aimed to enter the Libyan market in order to capture re-construction and development projects that would be offered for tender once the 2011 war was over.
 To successfully enter the Libyan market and compete for these contracts, the client required a partner with the necessary local knowledge for doing business in Libya.

-Shortly after the war commenced, a country team comprised of MSI consultants and local Libyan support personnel was established in Benghazi in March of 2011.
+Shortly after the war commenced, a country team comprised of Madison Springfield consultants and local Libyan support personnel was established in Benghazi in March of 2011.
 This team began to engage members of the National Transitional Council (NTC) with proposals to offer temporary housing for the many internally displaced persons that had fled the fighting.
 Due to statutory and legal requirements for doing business in Libya, local Libyan partner companies were also identified and engaged.

 The company was able to immediately establish itself as a preferred vendor in the Libya reconstruction and development sector once the war ended.
 The connections established among the NTC-members proved critical for the company during subsequent competitive tenders.

 Security and Stability Monitoring

 Benghazi, Brega, Misrata, Ras Lanuf, and Sirte, Libya